E-Rate Central News for the Week

 Last week — thus on an earlier schedule than last year — the FCC increased the E-rate funding cap for FY 2017 by 1.3% (DA 17-243).
 As of last Friday, EPC is still reflecting only FY 2016’s inflation adjustment, but we expect that this will be updated in time for PIA review of FY 2017 applications.
 The following table shows our calculations of the Category 2 budget caps for schools and libraries for both FY 2016 and FY 2017.
 The table also shows the minimum pre-discount cap for small schools and libraries.
 Note that annual inflation adjustments are compounded, not simply additive, so that the cumulative adjustment for FY 2017 is slightly greater than 2.3% (actually 2.313%, rounded to the nearest penny).

 The FCC’s 1.3% inflation-adjustment factor also applies to the annual E-rate funding cap for FY 2017, now set at $3.99 billion.
 Currently, as a result of roll-over funding from previous years, the annual E-rate cap is not being fully utilized.
 In the coming quarter, for example, the FCC is proposing to collect new Universal Service Fund (“USF”) money for E-rate at an annual rate of only $1.61 billion (see DA 17-245).
 The E-rate collection rate for new USF funds needs to be watched closely.
-Without the continued availability of carry-forward E-rate funding, the overall USF collection rate might have to be raised from 17.4%, as projected for the next quarter, to over 22% — likely an unacceptable level in today’s political environment.
+Without the continued availability of roll-over E-rate funding, the overall USF collection rate might have to be raised from 17.4%, as projected for the next quarter, to over 22% — likely an unacceptable level in today’s political environment.

 Clarification on the “Yes/No” Circuit Questions: